-Prerequisite(s): HKIN 191, BIOL 241, or instructor's consent; third-year standing.
-(3-1) HKIN 475 Clinical Exercise Physiology (3 sem. hrs.)
+HKIN 475 Clinical Exercise Physiology (3 sem. hrs.)
 A study of the clinical aspects of exercise physiology by examining the relationship between exercise and chronic disease.
 Cardiorespiratory, metabolic, neuromuscular, immunological, and musculoskeletal conditions are explored with respect to physiology, pathophysiology, and pharmacotherapy along with exercise testing, prescription, safety, and programming issues.
-(3-0) Prerequisite(s): BIOL 241 HKIN 492 Health Promotion (3 sem. hrs.)
+(3-0) Prerequisite(s): BIOL 241.

+HKIN 492 Health Promotion (3 sem. hrs.)
 A study of developmental principles and theoretical approaches and issues related to the study of human growth and development and motor behaviour across the lifespan.
-Prerequisite(s): HKIN 292, third-year standing; Recommended: a course in research methods and/or statistics.
+Prerequisite(s): HKIN 292, third-year standing.
+Recommended: a course in research methods and/or statistics.
 (3-0) HKIN 495 Senior Seminar (3 sem. hrs.)
 A course offered on topics of current interest in sport performance and human kinetics.
 Under supervision of faculty, students conduct a careful review of the literature on a topic of their choice and prepare a substantial paper.
 Final student papers are presented in the form of an oral presentation.
 Prerequisite(s): Fourth-year standing plus 12 sem. hrs. of HKIN theory.
-(3-0) HKIN 355A Teaching Field Placement (1 sem. hr.)
-HKIN 355B Teaching Field Placement (2 sem. hrs.)
-HKIN 455A Teaching Field Placement (1 sem. hr.)
-HKIN 455B Teaching Field Placement (2 sem. hrs.)
-HKIN 456A Research Assistant Field Placement (1 sem. hr.)
-HKIN 456B Research Assistant Field Placement (2 sem. hrs.)
-HKIN 457A Coaching Field Placement (1 sem. hr.)
-HKIN 457B Coaching Field Placement (2 sem. hrs.)
-HKIN 458A Approved Field Placement (1 sem. hr.)
-HKIN 458B Approved Field Placement (2 sem. hr.)
-HKIN 459 Sport Management Field Placement I (3 sem. hr.)
-HKIN 460 Sport Management Field Placement II (3 sem. hrs.)
-Humanities HUMA 130 Introduction to Law Law plays an important role in Canada, including in structuring and regulating the interactions between governments, between governments and private individuals, and between private individuals.
+(3-0) Humanities HUMA 130 Introduction to Law Law plays an important role in Canada, including in structuring and regulating the interactions between governments, between governments and private individuals, and between private individuals.
 This course provides an introduction to the Canadian legal system.
 Topics to be examined include: the nature, types and sources of Canadian law, the organization of the legal profession, the Canadian court system, and specific branches of law, such as contract and torts.
 The course will provide a basic understanding of the Canadian legal system and the practice of law, as well as a greater appreciation of law in Canadian society.
 The course will also examine the significant Christian influences to the development of our law, rule of law, and system of government.
 (3-0) Prerequisite(s): None.